How to measure out your life

 FIFTEEN MINUTES Book-cheat time.
 One “blink”: that’s the time unit invented by the internet site “Blinkist,” corresponding to the amount of time it figures busy people are willing to devote to a (nonfiction) book.
 So that’s how long Blinkist makes the reading time for its book summaries: fifteen minutes.

 TWENTY-FIVE MINUTES Attention time.
 A favourite time interval of the efficiency tribe, as there’s some evidence that few people can sustain focussed attention after that.
-After 25 minutes, users of the “pomodoro technique” hear a gentle ding-a-ling from their tomato alarm, alerting them that they’re now getting diminishing returns and it’s time to take a break.
+Beyond 25 minutes, users of the “pomodoro technique” hear a gentle ding-a-ling from their tomato alarm, alerting them that they’re now getting diminishing returns and it’s time to take a break.
 Twenty-five minutes also happens to be the “coffee interval” (i.e, about the time it takes caffeine to kick in.)
 T.S.
 Eliot’s Prufrock may have been on to something, measuring his life in coffee spoons.

 FORTY-FIVE MINUTES Class time.
 The time horizon of a school-age kid tends to be around, well, one school period (around forty-five minutes), according to the parenting guru Becky Kennedy.
 (Further support for the idea that how our environmental cues are structured determine the units of time we think in.)